 Here’s were that half cup of salt comes in; you’re going to dissolve it in about a gallon of water.
 You can heat the water if necessary to do this, but make sure you let it cool back down before going any further, otherwise you’ll start to cook your cabbage and kill off the bacteria that’s needed for the kimchi to ferment.

 Once your water is at room temperature, add it to the bowl or pot with your cabbage.
 The cabbage should be submerged; if it’s not, add a bit more water.
 If you have a large plate that fits into the pot or bowl, place it in there and push down to help keep your cabbage submerged.

-Mix Your Ingredients
+Step 2: Mix Your Ingredients

 You can even dig in with your hands, but definitely sport a pair of gloves if you do, so as to avoid burning your skin.
 Add up to a quarter cup of water to help the mixing process along.

-Jar Your Kimchi
+Step 3: Jar Your Kimchi

 Divide the mixture into mason jars, leaving at least an inch of headspace between the kimchi mixture and the top of your jar.
 Be sure to include any liquid left at the bottom of your mixing bowl in your jars.
 Pack the kimchi mixture down lightly with the back of a spoon.